 # Code that runs no matter what

-• GET: Used to request data from a server.
-The data is appended to the URL and is visible, making it less secure for sensitive data.
+- GET: Used to request data from a server.
+The data being sent will be appended to the URL and is, therefore, visible and less secure if it contains sensitive data.

-• POST: Used to send data to the server to create or update resources.
-The data is sent in the request body, making it more secure than GET for transmitting sensitive information.
+- POST: Used to send data to the server to create or update resources.
+Sending data in the body of the request makes it more secure compared to GET when transmitting sensitive information.

 17. How do you manage states in a web application?

-• Server-Side: Using server-side sessions (Django sessions) or databases to track the state across multiple client requests.
+- Server-Side: State can be maintained by using server-side sessions such as Django sessions or databases that keep the state record across multiple client requests.

 18. What is full-stack development?